DaoCloud/DaoCloud-docs/docs/en/docs/kangaroo/integrate/registry-space.md

-1. Click `registry space` in the left navigation bar, and click `Create registry space` in the upper right corner.
+1. Click `Registry Space` in the left navigation bar, and click `Create registry space` in the upper right corner.